Cyphrome/Machine-Learning-Learning-2L-/README.md

 Let's say that i'm just a nobody.
 I know nothing about coding.
 I don't know how to operate Java, Python, or C language, i only know that we need code to operate such a complex computing system.

 Where do i need to start to learn?
-How quickly am I going to absorb all the fundamentals about coding?
+How quickly am i going to absorb all the fundamentals about coding?

 Machine Learning tells me about the idea of a neural network, just like it says, neural, by any means neuron.
 I understand how the neuron works biologically.
 This system and coordination we have inside our body is perfectly structured, i can even say: it's beautiful.